 This course continues the examination of principles and applications of biology that was begun in BIO 350: General Biology I. Topics include evolution, biodiversity, the structure and function of plants and animals, and ecology.
-Students apply these concepts using practical examples, facilitated discussions, and experiments conducted through hands-on labs.
+Students apply these concepts using practical examples, facilitated discussions, and experiments conducted through the completion of virtual labs.

 This undergraduate course is 7 weeks.